-High Protein Soba Noodle Salad w/ Peanut Sauce
+High Protein Soba Noodle Salad with Peanut Sauce

 Why This Recipe Works

-• High Protein: This is a high-protein vegan meal with 36g of protein per serving.
+• High Protein: This is a high-protein plant-based meal with 36g of protein per serving.

-• Quick and Easy: Ready in just 15 minutes, it’s a go-to for busy days.
+• Quick and Easy: Ready in under 20 minutes, it’s a go-to for busy days.

-• No Special Equipment: No need for any fancy kitchen gadgets.
+• No Special Equipment: No need for any fancy kitchen gadgets, you can whisk the dressing by hand if you’d like.

 Ingredient Notes

 • Edamame: High in protein and fiber, it’s a nutritious plant-based protein source.
-I love them for a quick protein source, take them out of the freezer ahead of time, and they are instantly ready to use!
+I love them for a quick protein source; some shelled brands are pre-cooked, and you can take them out of the freezer ahead of time to thaw, and they are instantly ready to use!

 Variations and Tips

-• Swap the veggies with what’s in the fridge: shredded carrots, bell pepper, baby spinach, pink radishes, and avocado are all great options.
+• Swap the veggies with what’s in the fridge: shredded carrots, bell peppers, baby spinach, pink radishes, and avocado are all great options.

-• Use almond butter for a delicious alternative or sunflower butter for a nut-free option.
+• Use almond butter for a delicious alternative or sunflower butter or tahini for a nut-free option.

 Why You’ll Love This Soba Noodle Salad